gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 = 2.0.5.3 =
 * Fix - Hotfix for redirects - redirect chain no longer occurs (WPML)
 * Fix - Hotfix for ACF custom fields in terms
-* Fix - "Trailling slashes" mode setting added, also the trailing slashes are removed from permalinks containing GET parameters or anchors (often used by 3rd party plugins)
+* Fix - "Trailing slashes" mode setting added, also the trailing slashes are removed from permalinks containing GET parameters or anchors (often used by 3rd party plugins)

 = 2.0.5.2.2 =
 * Fix - Hotfix for admin requests (+ compatibility with WooCommerce TM Extra Product Options)